-Because homeowners have been spending so much time at home, the renovation industry is booming and contractors are busier than ever.
+Because homeowners have spent so much time at home, the renovation industry is booming and contractors are busier than ever.

-Not only that, but upticks in COVID cases and other government regulations can put delays on already backed up projects.
+Not only that, but upticks in COVID cases and other government regulations could put delays on already backed up projects.
 Contractors are currently booking for months in advance.

 Most contractors and homeowners that we work with have never been busier.